 The Grill and Spaccanapoli always permit casual wear.

-Indeed, Silver Muse guests have seen the World and are discerning.
-They generally range in age from 35 to 70-years old.
+The Silver Muse cruise ship is very popular, no matter where in the World she sails.
+Indeed, guests have seen the World and they are generally discerning.
+They typically range in age from 35 to 70-years old.

-Sometimes there may be families with children onboard.
-Silver Muse has a dedicated kids club to cater for this on certain sailings.
-However, Silver Muse is not especially child-friendly.
+Sometimes there may be families with children on board.
+There is a dedicated kids club to cater for this on certain sailings.
+However, the cruise ship is not especially child-friendly.

 It’s also worth noting that Silver Muse is gay-friendly.